-ABC What is deposit insurance, and which institution provides it?
+ABC WHAT IN GENERAL What is deposit insurance, and which institution provides it?
 The historical and legal background of deposit insurance in Hungary?
 What funds does NDIF use for payouts??
-7 7 7 CRE 1.
-DIT INSTITUTIONS DEPOSITORS Deposits placed at which institutions are protected by the deposit insurance system?
-11 2.
+7 CRE 1.
+2. DIT INSTITUTIONS DEPOSITORS Deposits placed at which institutions are protected by the deposit insurance system?
 Whose money is protected?
-11 PR C DTECTED DEPOSIT TYPES 3.
-What is protected?
-15 4.
-5. What is not protected?
-Does protection apply only to deposits in hungarian forint, or also to 15 deposits in foreign currencies?
-15 6.
-7. What is considered as a registered deposit?
+1 PRC 3.
+4. 5.
+6. 7.
+8. What is protected?
+What is not protected?
+What is not protected?
+Does protection apply only to deposits in hungarian forint, or also to deposits in foreign currencies?
+What is considered as a registered deposit?
 It looks like a security.
 Can it be insured?
-16 16 8.
 Which of the passbooks opened and the bank papers purchased at post offices are protected?
-16 THE INSURANCE LIMIT 9.
-What does the insurance limit mean?
-19 10.
+15 15 15 16 16 THE 9.
+10. 11.
+INSURANCE LIMIT What does the insurance limit mean?
 What can I do if I have more than EUR 100,000 in savings?
 What is considered as a joint deposit?
-20 11.
-Changes to the protection of collective deposits 22 12.
-Does the insurance limit also apply to deposits in foreign currency?
-22 INSI URING INTERESTS 13.
-Are interests protected by deposit insurance?
-25 14.
+Changes to the protection of collective deposits Does the insurance limit also apply to deposits in foreign currency?
+19 20 22 22 NS U 13.
+14. JRING INTERESTS Are interests protected by deposit insurance?
 How much interest is paid by deposit insurance if the interests due under the deposit contract have not been credited yet?
-25 CRC 15.
-DSS-BORDER DEPOSITI Is my deposit protected in an EU bank in Hungary or in other countries in the European Union?
-27 16.
+25 25 CRC 15.
+16. OSS-BORDER DEPOSITI Is my deposit protected in an EU bank in Hungary or in other countries in the European Union?
 On depositing money, is it possible to encounter deposit insurance with conditions different from those of the hungarian deposit insurance scheme?
-27 CTICAL ISSUES PR A 17.
-CTICAL ISSUES What data should be disclosed by the depositors to their banks in order to enable enforcement and implementation of the insurance?
-29 18.
-19. Where can I get information in case I am eligible for compensation?
+27 27 PRA 17.
+18. 19.
+20. CTICAL ISSUES What data should be disclosed by the depositors to their banks in order to enable enforcement and implementation of the insurance?
+Where can I get information in case I am eligible for compensation?
 How soon will insured depositors receive their payments?
-29 29 20.
-Beyond this publication, where can i find information on what is insured 21. and what is not?
-How and where can you prove your eligibility for compensation exceeding 30 ← 1. the general limit of compensation by a maximum of EUR 50,000?
-30
+Beyond this publication, where can i find information on what is insured and what is not?
+How and where can you prove your eligibility for compensation exceeding the general limit of compensation by a maximum of EUR 50,000?
+29 29 29 30

-WHAT IS DEPOSIT INSURANCE, AND WHICH INSTITUTION PROVIDES IT?
+WHAT IS DEPOSIT INSURANCE.
+AND WHICH INSTITUTION PROVIDES IT

-The function of deposit insurance is to protect depositors in case the credit institution accepting the deposit is unable to pay it back.
+The function of deposit insurance is to protect depositors in case the credit institution accepting the deposit is unable to pav it back.

-Another key function of deposit insurance is to protect the country's financial stability through keeping up the public trust of depos-
+Another key function of deposit insurance is to protect the country's financial stability through keeping up the public trust of depositors.

-If the operating licence of a credit institution is revoked by the Central Bank of Hungary (MNB - the Supervisory Authority) or the court orders the liquidation of a credit institution. the National Deposit Insurance Fund of Hungary (NDIF) pays compensation to depositors.
+If the operating licence of a credit institution is revoked by the Central Bank of Hungary (MNB - the Supervisory Authority) or the court orders the liquidation of a credit institution, the National Deposit Insurance Fund of Hungary (NDIF) pays compensation to depositors.
 The amount of such compensation is payable per credit institution and depositor, i.e. it covers all deposits placed by a depositor in a credit institution - including principal and interest - up to a consolidated maximum amount.